neomaxzero/blog/src/posts/2020/overview-ui-performance-metrics-a-curated-list.md

 hideImgTitle: false
 ---

 Your site is slow and you want to make it faster.
 You go out there and start gathering a list of available UI metrics that could help you in this endeavor.
 A few moments later you are overwhelm.
 The list of metrics the browser provides is longer than what you thought.
-I've been there and because of that I make this cheatsheet to hopefully summarise what they represent.
+I've been there and because of that I've made this cheatsheet to summarise what they represent.

 ## The basic performance metrics

-I called these metrics basics because the majority of these are events the browser dispatch at specific moments while loads/renders a page.
-A few are also more a representation of how the user will perceive how fast (or slow) your site is.
+I call these metrics basics because the majority are events the browser dispatch at specific moments while loading/rendering a page.
+A few can be also considered more of a representation of how the user will perceive how fast (or slow) your site is.

 - **Time to first byte (TTFB)**: Time it takes to the browser to receive the first byte of a page.
 - **First paint:** When the first pixel is painted onto the screen.